Vasa (ship): Historical background

 Gustavus Adolphus was engaged in naval warfare on several fronts, which further exacerbated the difficulties of the navy.
 In addition to battling the Polish navy, the Swedes were indirectly threatened by Imperial forces that had invaded Jutland.
 The Swedish king had little sympathy for the Danish king, Christian IV, and Denmark and Sweden had been bitter enemies for well over a century.
 However, Sweden feared a Catholic conquest of Copenhagen and Zealand.
 This would have granted the Catholic powers control over the strategic passages between the Baltic Sea and the North Sea, which would be disastrous for Swedish interests.

-Until the early 17th century, the Swedish navy was composed primarily of small to medium-sized ships with a single gundeck, normally armed with 12-pounder and smaller cannons; these ships were cheaper than larger ships and were well-suited for escort and patrol.
+Until the early 17th century, the Swedish navy was composed primarily of small to medium-sized ships with a single gundeck, normally armed with 12-pounder and smaller guns; these ships were cheaper than larger ships and were well-suited for escort and patrol.
 They also suited the prevailing tactical thinking within the navy, which emphasized boarding as the decisive moment in a naval battle rather than gunnery.
 The king, who was a keen artillerist, saw the potential of ships as gun platforms, and large, heavily armed ships made a more dramatic statement in the political theater of naval power.
 Beginning with Vasa, he ordered a series of ships with two full gundecks, outfitted with much heavier guns.

-Five such ships were built after Vasa: Äpplet ("The Apple"), Kronan ("The Crown"), Scepter ("Sceptre") and Göta Ark ("Ark of Gothenburg"), before the Privy Council cancelled the orders for the others after the king's death in 1632.
+Four such ships were built after Vasa: Äpplet ("The Apple"), Kronan ("The Crown"), Scepter and Göta Ark (literally "Ark of Götaland"), before the Privy Council cancelled the orders for the others after the king's death in 1632.
 These ships, especially Kronan and Scepter, were much more successful, took part in battles, and served as flagships in the Swedish navy until the 1660s.
-The second of the so-called regalskepp (usually translated as "royal ships"), Äpplet was built simultaneously with Vasa.
-The only significant difference between the design of Vasa and her sister ship was an increase in width of about a meter (3.1 ft).
-The wreck of Äpplet, visibly very similar to Vasa, was found in December 2021. Äpplet, and other ships, are believed ultimately to have been decommissioned and sunk as underwater spike strips to snag enemy ships.
+The second of the so-called regalskepp (usually translated as "royal ships"), Äpplet was completed in 1629 and is regarded as a sister ship of Vasa.
+The only significant difference between the two was an increase in the width of Äpplet by about a meter (3.1 ft).
+The wreck of Äpplet, visibly very similar to Vasa, was found in December 2021. Äpplet, and other ships, are believed ultimately to have been decommissioned and sunk as underwater barriers against enemy ships.